mufeiteng/CausalEmbedding/README.md

-THe implementation of papers accepted by AAAI2019 and IJCAI2019 respectively.
+THe implementation of two papers accepted by AAAI2019 and IJCAI2019 respectively.

 ## Distributed Representation of Words in Cause and Effect Spaces